Closed-form Solution of Wahba's Problem for Pairwise Similar Quaternions: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany's Excellence Strategy -- EXC 2050/1 -- Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of Technische Universität Dresden (Project ID: 390696704) and by the Federal Ministry of Education and Research of Germany in the programme “Souverän.
+The authors would like to thank the Federal Ministry of Research, Technology, and Space (BMFTR) for its support as part of the research program Communication Systems “Souverän.
 Digital.
-Vernetzt.”
-Joint project 6G-life (Project ID: 16KISK001K).
+Vernetzt.”.
+Joint project 6G-life, project identification number: 16KIS2413K and the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft) as part of Germany’s Excellence Strategy – EXC 2050/2 – Project ID 390696704 – Cluster of Excellence “Centre for Tactile Internet with Human-in-the-Loop” (CeTI) of TUD Dresden University of Technology.